rocky-linux/documentation/docs/desktop/appimage/install_software_with_appimage.md

 ![The checkbox labeled 'Execute' has been selected](images/file_properties_allow_executing_file_as_program_appimage.webp)

-If you'd rather use the command line, open terminal and run the following command to make the AppImage executable:
+If you would rather use the command line, open terminal and run the following command to make the AppImage executable:

 ```bash
 sudo chmod a+x ~/Downloads/krita*.appimage